 The Amateur Traveler talks to Michael Soncina again about his trip to Tajikistan in Central Asia.

-Tajikistan is smack dab between Pakistan, Afghanistan, Uzbekistan and Kyrgyzstan.
-Unlike the other countries Tajikistan is mostly mountainous.
-A lot of its influences, history and culture is influenced by Persia while its neighbors have more Mongolian or nomadic influences.
-So that makes the experiences, people and culture unique to the region.
-It is a former part of the Solviet Union so if you can speak Russian and Farsi you will get around very well.
+Tajikistan is smack dab between Pakistan, Afghanistan, Uzbekistan, and Kyrgyzstan.
+Unlike the other countries, Tajikistan is mostly mountainous.
+A lot of its influences, history, and culture are influenced by Persia while its neighbors have more Mongolian or nomadic influences.
+So that makes the experiences, people, and culture unique to the region.
+It is a former part of the Soviet Union so if you can speak Russian and Farsi you will get around very well.

 Michael discovered a wonderful people, even if the border guards tend to… collect things, a rugged countryside, and adventures.